certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 This is a so-called _monorepo_, meaning that it combines the source code for different aspects of the Morio project in a single repository.

-This guide will help you familiarize yourself with the repository layout, where you can find what, as well as how to utilize the repository locally.
+This guide will help you familiarise yourself with the repository layout, where you can find what, as well as how to use the repository locally.

 ## Prerequisites